edudobay/j2templater/README.md

 ## Setup

-Requires Python ≥ 3.7 and [Jinja][jinja].
-Dependencies can be installed using pip (Python package manager) or native operating system packages:

-* Virtual environment: `pip install Jinja2`
+Requires Python ≥ 3.7.

+### Install using native OS packages

+Install the [Jinja][jinja] dependency:

 * Alpine Linux: `apk add py3-jinja`
 * Debian/Ubuntu: `apt-get install python3-jinja2`
+* pip (usually in a virtual environment): `pip install Jinja2`

+Then copy `image_templates.py` to the folder of your liking.

+### Install using pip (Python package manager)

+Run `pip install .` in the current directory, in an appropriate virtual environment.

+If in doubt, run `python -m venv ./venv` and then use `./venv/bin/pip` to run `pip` inside the virtual environment.

 ## Examples